rikotsev/easy-release/README.md

 A couple of tools that should do - with few lines - the heavy lifting behind releasing a version.

-`easy-release` - should be part of the build pipeline.
+`easy-release` - should be part of the build pipeline. \
-`pr-lint` - should be part of the PR pipeline - preferably a first steps.
-Enforces
+`pr-lint` - should be part of the PR pipeline - preferably a first step.

-This is inspired mainly from [release-pelase](https://github.com/googleapis/release-please) and used extensively in Azure Devops (unforunately).
+This is inspired mainly from [release-please](https://github.com/googleapis/release-please) and used extensively in Azure Devops (unfortunately).

 ## Quick Start